CUSTOMER COMPLAINT PROCESS – FINANCIAL PRODUCTS

 We will ask whether you would like us and other businesses within our group to send you marketing messages when you first engage with us either in person, over the telephone or online.
 You have the right to withdraw or revise your marketing permissions at any time.
 See ‘What rights do you have?’ below for further information.

-We may do a credit check on you using your personal data to facilitate the provision of financial services broking and to prevent and detect financial crime.
+We or our finance partners may do a credit check on you using your personal data to facilitate the provision of financial services broking and to prevent and detect financial crime.
 If you provide false or misleading information, we will record this.

 If you want to see your credit file, please contact the credit reference agency which we use i.e. Experian or the agency used by the relevant Finance House.